August 1, 2024

 Rosebank will be developed by oil and gas giant Equinor, which is majority-owned by the Norwegian government.
 Equinor holds an 80% stake in the field, and Ithaca Energy (Cambo’s owner) holds the remaining 20% stake.

-Despite this huge tax subsidy, the UK public will see little benefit from Rosebank.
+Despite this huge taxpayer subsidy, the UK public will see little benefit from Rosebank.
 Much of the oil produced in the UK is not suitable for our energy needs, and as such, nearly 80% of the UK-produced oil is exported.3 It is likely, then, that Rosebank’s oil will do little to provide UK consumers with fuel, and will definitely not bring energy costs down.

 How will Rosebank impact the environment?